awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointPermissions.md

     }]
 }
 ```
-If there are multiple Multi\-Region Access Points in the bucket owner's account that you're granting access to, make sure to list each Multi\-Region Access Point\.
+If there are multiple Multi\-Region Access Points that you're granting access to, make sure to list each Multi\-Region Access Point\.

-**Example 2 – Granting access to a Multi\-Region Access Point in your Multi\-Region Access Point policy**
+**Example 2 – Granting an account access to a Multi\-Region Access Point in your Multi\-Region Access Point policy**
-The following Multi\-Region Access Point policy allows account `123456789012` permission to view the objects contained in the Multi\-Region Access Point *`021345abcdef6.mrap`*\.
+The following Multi\-Region Access Point policy allows account `123456789012` permission to view the objects contained in the Multi\-Region Access Point *`MultiRegionAccessPoint_ARN`*\.

 ```
 {